Zaventem: Etymology

-The old spelling of the municipality's name is Saventhem, but the oldest notation of Zaventem is Saventa, which dates from records of 1117.
+The old spelling of the municipality's name is Saventhem, but the oldest notation of Zaventem is Saventa, which dates from records in 1117.
 There are several hypotheses on the meaning of the name.
 One of them refers to the seven pools or small ponds that existed in the area during medieval times.
 Another one refers to small ponds in a sandy environment (sabulous clay).
 Others interpret the name Zaventem as a reconfiguration of zeven tommen (meaning seven (Gallo-Roman) tumuli or burial mounds) or zaaivelden (meaning field for sowing).

 History

-The earliest history of Zaventem goes back to the neolithic and the Roman era.
+The earliest history of Zaventem goes back to the Neolithic and the Roman era.
 From burial remains it has become clear that the area also was inhabited during the times of the Frankish Empire and the Merovingian dynasty.
 Zaventem was part of the County of Ukkel and the County of Leuven successively before it was added to the Duchy of Brabant.
 Around the tenth century, Zaventem was owned by the Abbey of Nivelles.
 The village center arose at the crossing of two important roads between Vilvoorde and Tervuren, and between Brussels and Erps, with the church at the center of this growing village.
 The parish was established before the ninth century but the church, which was named after the patron saint Saint Martin, came to be owned by the Abbey of Nivelles at the end of the ninth century.
 In 1147 the right of ownership was transferred to the Diocese of Cambrai.
 The parish remained dependent on this diocese until 1559 after which the Archdiocese of Mechelen took it over.